Rafase282/MyFCCWiki/Responsive Design with Bootstrap.md

 Create a div element with the class row. `<div class="row"></div>`

 ## Split your Bootstrap Row
-Create two div elements within your row, both with the class col-xs-6.
+Create two `div` elements within your row, both with the class `col-xs-6`.

 ```
 <div class="container-fluid">